SINTEF/dlite/doc/tutorial.md

 uuid = uuid.uuid4()
 ```

-2. We can create and assign a unique uri of the form namespace/version/nameOfEntity:
+2. We can create and assign a unique uri of the form namespace/version/nameOfEntity: --> json file

 ```json
 "uri": "http://www.ontotrans.eu/0.1/solarPanelMeasurement",